Table of Contents

 While yet maintaining all the necessary functionality, this collar is as safe and light as it can be for small dogs.

-It can be worn by pets up to 5 lbs without feeling weighed down.
+Pets can wear it up to 5 lbs without feeling weighed down.

 This product has a single sound intensity level and nine levels of vibration.